congfandi/congfandi.github.io/_posts/2020-01-29-saya-kena-tipu-20-miliar.md

 <!--more-->

-Awalnya saya tidak menyangka bahwa sanya saya akan dimodusin oleh seseorang yang mengaku dari luar negeri (United Kindom) dan hendak menawarkan project kepada saya, hari itu tepatnya pada hari Jumat tanggal 24 Januari 2020, saya mendapatkan pesan itu melalui platform *LinkedIn*, teman teman bisa baca pesannya pada gambar dibawah
+Awalnya saya tidak menyangka bahwa saya akan dimodusin oleh seseorang yang mengaku dari luar negeri (United Kindom) dan hendak menawarkan project kepada saya, hari itu tepatnya pada hari Jumat tanggal 24 Januari 2020, saya mendapatkan pesan itu melalui platform *LinkedIn*.

 ![generate]({{ site.baseurl }}/img/200129/satu.png)

 Karena saya memang sedang ingin mencari kerja remote dibidang perkodingan, saya kira orang ini akan menawarkan project kepada saya otomatis saya langsung menghubungi dia melalui *WhatsApp*.
-Pesan saya tidak langsung dibalas sama orang ini dan pada keeseokan harinya pada hari sabtu tepatnya jam 10 pagi saya mendapatkan balasan yang berbunyi seperti ini
+Pesan saya tidak langsung dibalas dan pada keesekan harinya pada hari sabtu tepatnya jam 10 pagi saya mendapatkan balasan yang berbunyi seperti ini

 `Thanks for your responses.
 My name is Mrs. Ana Christopher I am from Romania and my husband is from United Kingdom and we live in Bristol.
 I lost my husband on August 16, 2014.
 Meanwhile I have been struggling with cancer for long time and my doctor said that the present stage is uncontrollable and I have a few months more to live.
 Below are my pictures, I hope you will love to look on them at anytime you are free.
 I will also like you to send me your own pictures and tell me more about yourself.
 Which country exactly are you from?
 What is your real name?